Stuycs-K/final-project-5-basak-souvik/WORKLOG.md

 ### 2024-05-31

 Shifted around some code: the code relating to updating the player's velocity is in a new class called Gamemode.
 Also started and finished coding the physics for the ship.
 Added icons for the cube and the ship as well.

+### 2024-06-01

+Fixed bugs with songs and added a challenge level.

+### 2024-06-02

+Fixed a bug with the player being able to jump in the air.
+The canJump boolean is now false whenever the player's velocity isn't 0.

+### 2024-06-03

+Wrote the JumpPad class, which just sets the player velocity to a specific value when the player touches the jump pad.

+### 2024-06-05

+Created the text file for Back on track, will need to update later.